milesmcc/a17t/docs/information/chip.md

 ---
-layout: atom
+layout: element
-tab: atom
+tab: element
-subtab: atom-chip
+subtab: element-chip
 category: Information
 title: Chip
 description: An inline element for statuses, labels, categories, and more